 Pedals are listed alphabetically by brand as usual:

 This is a wonderful addition / extension to Joel Korte's Chase Bliss Audio range - being devised and overseen by a separate collective of musicians and artists, even though still manufactured by Joel Korte's team, and comes in a black Chase Bliss Audio embossed / stamped wooden box.
-As I've noted before - this is the combination of the Gravitas Tremolo with a rather unusual Regulus VII style Fuzz - giving you a vast range of tones and textures - with all the usual Chase Bliss touches like Bounce Ramping etc. This proved a rather pricey endeavour for me - including delivery and customs charges, but I would still do it again - and hope to pick up further Abracadabra releases as and when they happen.
+As I've noted before - this is the combination of the Gravitas Tremolo with a rather unusual Regulus VIII style Fuzz - giving you a vast range of tones and textures - with all the usual Chase Bliss touches like Bounce Ramping etc. This proved a rather pricey endeavour for me - including delivery and customs charges, but I would still do it again - and hope to pick up further Abracadabra releases as and when they happen.
 The earlier batch runs of the pedals seemed to be available for US customers only this latest batch was available internationally to a few lucky buyers.